defi-wonderland/hardhat-account-abstraction/README.md

 ## Configuration
 > **NOTE: Currently the plugin will only use the first private key in `accounts`**

-This plugin requires 23 new field inside an `accountAbstraction` object which will be nested inside each hardhat network that is set in the config
+This plugin requires 2 new fields inside an `accountAbstraction` object which will be nested inside each hardhat network that is set in the config

 This is an example of how to set it: